michaelrausch/Notes/Python/Notes/async_await/third_party_async.md

 # Asynchronous code $3^{rd}$ party libraries

-The main purpose of AsyncIO is to improve performance around asynchronous programming with the utilization of `async` and `await`.
-Continuing on my discussion inside of `threads/io_improvements.md`, it was understood that `isort.check_file` had IO Bound issues, therefore, could `asyncio` be useful to improve performance?
+The main purpose of AsyncIO is to improve performance of IO Bound software by using asynchronous programming with the utilization of the `async` and `await` keywords.
+Continuing on my discussion inside of `threads/io_improvements.md`, it was understood that `isort.check_file` had IO Bound issues, therefore, could `asyncio` be useful to improve performance by using asynchronous programming when reading/writing to files?

 We have the function `isort.check_file` and we need this to behave in an asynchronous way.
 So, let us embed this inside a `async`.